mawebcoder/laravel-elasticsearch/README.md

 # Migrations

-After defining the model,you have to create a migration to register your desired fields:
+After defining the model, you have to create a migration to register your desired fields:

 ``php artisan elastic:make-migration <migration-name>``

 By default your migrations base path is in ``app/Elasticsearch/Migrations`` directory, but you can define your own base path in ``config/elasticsearch.php`` file.

 ```